watvision/watvision.github.io/_posts/2018-01-18-Tracking Demo and Wearable Updates.md

 As our system takes shape, we’re looking to get more feedback.
 We have been guided so far by insights gained from interviews with people who are blind or visually impaired.
 Soon we plan to have a functional (if rough around the edges) demo and we’re excited to hear what people think!
-If you are interested in trying it out and giving us feedback, reach out to our team email: watvisionteam@gmail.com
+If you are interested in trying it out and giving us feedback, reach out to our team email: <a href="mailto:watvisionteam@gmail.com">watvisionteam@gmail.com</a>